-Unfortunately, unemployment is at an all-time high and working wages simply have not kept up with the cost of living in northern New Jersey, forcing increasingly more people to seek emergency food assistance.
-As the largest food distribution program in Passaic County, we regularly feed over 3,000 low-income people a month.
+While the unemployment rate has improved, working wages simply have not kept up with the cost of living in New Jersey, forcing increasingly more people to seek emergency food assistance.
+As the largest food distribution program in Passaic County, we regularly feed over 2,500 low-income people a month, and provide produce and other surplus healthy foods for an additional 1,900 people.
 About 1 in 3 of our clients are children, 1 in 6 are disabled and 1 in 8 are senior citizens.
 CUMAC's work relies heavily on donations from individuals and groups, and is also made possible by state, county and agency grants, income from our thrift shop and proceeds from fundraising events.

 We continue to serve, and we need your support!
 For ways you can help visit our Opportunities page.

-- Our three pantries served over 38,000 New Jersey residents in need
+Our pantry and mobile unit served over 49,000 New Jersey residents in need

-- Nearly 2 million pounds of food was collected and distributed to our clients and a network of over 40 local agencies
+Over 1.9 million pounds of food and other resources were collected and distributed to our clients and a network of over 70 local agencies, schools, and programs

-- Our disaster relief program provided assistance to over 100 victims of fires, floods and other disasters
+Our disaster relief program provided assistance to nearly 250 victims of fires, floods and other disasters